Johan Skytte

-Johan Skytte (1577, in Nyköping – 15 March 1645, in Söderåkra, Sweden) was a Swedish statesman, and the founder of the Academia Gustaviana (today's University of Tartu in Estonia), in 1632.
+Johan Skytte (1577, in Nyköping – 15 March 1645, in Söderåkra, Sweden) was a Swedish statesman, and the first chancellor of the Academia Gustaviana (University of Tartu, Estonia), founded in 1632.

 He was a son of the mayor of Nyköping, Bengt Nilsson Skräddare, and Anna Andersdotter.
 While attending school in his hometown and for the nine years he was studying at foreign universities, he used the surname Schroderus, a Latinized derivation from his paternal German surname Schröder, as did also his elder brother, Ericus Schroderus (Erik Benedict Schröder) (c.
 1575 – summer of 1647), a publisher, translator and pioneer on the written standard Swedish language.

 In 1602, at his return from his foreign studies, Skytte was hired as tutor for the seven years old Prince Gustavus Adolphus, the future king who reigned in 1611–1632 and is credited for turning the kingdom into a "Great Power", and founding the Swedish Empire (1611–1721).

 In 1603, Skytte was ennobled, and acquired the family-name Skytte, after an extinct noble family from which he claimed descent on his maternal side.
 His noble family members have used the family-names Skytte af Duderhof (also: Duderhoff), Skytte af Sätra, and Skytte, and some also Scott in Canada and the United States.
 In 1607–1611, Skytte had the Grönsö Castle (old spelling: Grönsöö) built for his personal use.
 It is located on the island of Grönsö in Enköping, Sweden.

 In 1610, Skytte was sent to London on a diplomatic mission, an attempt to seek the hand of Elizabeth Stuart, the daughter of James I, the King of Scots, England and Ireland, for the young prince Gustavus.
 In 1611, Skytte became the Governor of Vestmannia, and in 1612 the head of Sweden's tax authority.

 In 1617, he became a State Judge (kammarråd) and High Councillor (riksråd), and participated in the drafting of the 1617 Coronation Oath of King Gustavus Adolphus of Sweden (a.k.a.
 Gustav II Adolf, Gustav II Adolph).
 As High Councillor, Skytte was a member of the Privy Council of Sweden.
 It was a cabinet of medieval origin, consisting of magnates (stormän) who advised and – at times – co-ruled the realm with the King of Sweden.

 In 1620, Skytte's long-time friend and most important ally, King Gustavus Adolphus, was married to Maria Eleonora of Brandenburg.
 The queen consort of Sweden bore her husband a daughter, Christina, in 1626.